Revealing novel aspects of light-matter coupling in terahertz two-dimensional coherent spectroscopy: the case of the amplitude mode in superconductors

 To clarify the experimental observations, we analyze the different nonlinear processes following the diagrammatic approach in previous work~\cite{Cea2016R,Silaev2019,Tsuji2020,Seibold2021}.
 The nonlinear processes in the SC state can be obtained by combining the diamagnetic (quadratic) and paramagnetic (linear) couplings between electronic excitation and the electromagnetic field.
 In the diagrammatic representation, the former is represented as a density-like electronic vertex with two-photon lines attached, while the latter appears as current-like electronic vertex with a single-photon line.
 The third-order nonlinear current is generally expressed as $J_{NL}(\omega) = \int \text{d}\omega_1 \text{d}\omega_2 \text{d}\omega_3 \delta(\omega_1+\omega_2+\omega_3-\omega) A(\omega_1)A(\omega_2)A(\omega_3) K(\omega_1,\omega_2,\omega_3) $, where $A(\omega)$ denotes the gauge field.
 Assuming monochromatic fields ($\omega_i=\pm\Omega$ for $i=1,2,3$), the possible combinations of $\omega_i$ gives peaks at $\omega = \Omega$ and $\omega = 3\Omega$ in $J_{NL}(\omega)$.
 The spectral structure simplifies in the clean limit, when only diamagnetic processes are allowed \cite{Cea2016R}. {Because diamagnetic vertices have two-photon lines attached, the nonlinear kernel $K$} can be reduced to $K^{dia}(\omega_1+\omega_2)$ and its frequency permutations.
 Given that the quasiparticles and amplitude-mode fluctuations are both enhanced at $2\Delta$, both the FH and TH diamagnetic responses are largest when $\omega_1+\omega_2 = 2 \Delta$ and thus for single-frequency driving at $\Omega$, their resonance occurs at $\Omega = \Delta$~\cite{Cea2016R,sm}.

 In contrast, when a finite amount of disorder is included, paramagnetic processes become allowed.
 Consequently, as detailed in the SM, the nonlinear kernel is a function $K^{para}(\omega_1,\omega_1+\omega_2,\omega_1+\omega_2+\omega_3)$, plus permutations of the running-frequencies, and one expects an enhancement whenever any of the three arguments of $K^{para}$ matches \tdelta.
-Therefore, unlike the resonance at $\Omega = \Delta$ for the FH and TH responses, the FH response at $\Omega = 2\Delta$, and TH responses at $\Omega = 2\Delta/3$ and $\Omega = 2\Delta$ can only arise via paramagnetic processes.
-They are absent in the usual description of optical nonlinearity based on the diamagnetic Raman-like response within the widely-used effective-mass approximation for conductors \cite{Deveraux2007}.
+Therefore, unlike the resonance at $\Omega = \Delta$ for the FH and TH responses, the FH response at $\Omega = 2\Delta$, and TH responses at $3\Omega = 2\Delta$ (i.e., $\Omega = 2\Delta/3$) and $\Omega = 2\Delta$ can only arise via paramagnetic processes.
+They are absent in the usual description of the spontaneous non-resonant Raman at optical frequencies, based on the widely-used effective-mass approximation which maps the Raman response into a diamagnetic-like susceptibility~\cite{Deveraux2007}.
+We note that the same paradigm does not necessarily apply to the resonant Raman case, leaving open e.g. the interpretation of recent non-equilibrium anti-Stokes Raman measurements in cuprate superconductors \cite{Glier2023}.